simianarmy/outdoors/src/entries/taquitz.md

 Next day we had a relaxing start with breakfast in town then found the base of the day's route, Fingertip Traverse (5.5).
-Lots of cool climbing, even using a tree at one point.
+Lots of cool climbing, even using a tree at one point (filled with biting ants).
 The namesake traverse was a bit scary for me - involving fingertips and a scary exposed drop that I'm not sure I would evef be comfortable leading..
 A girl from acouple who were climbing a more difficult route nearby sounded